 Making memories at the Marine Corps Marathon: Runners, volunteers share their stories

-The 42nd Annual Marine Corps Marathon is this Sunday.
-Leidos is a presenting sponsor of the Marathon for the first time, but our employees are no strangers to this wonderful event.
-In fact, we'll have more than 100 employees participating in either the 10K, the Marathon or MCM Forward this weekend.
+The 44th Annual Marine Corps Marathon is coming up on Oct.
+27. Leidos is a presenting sponsor of the Marathon for the third time, but our employees are no strangers to this wonderful event.
+In fact, we'll have more than 300 employees participating or volunteering during one of this year's MCM races or events.

 Click below to learn more about some of our past and present runners and volunteers:

-- This year's MCM is Kimberly Parker's first attempt at a marathon
+- Th 2017 MCM was Kimberly Parker's first attempt at a marathon

 - Joe O'Connor ran in the very first MCM and remembers it fondly

-- Three-time MCM finisher Laura Finney is volunteering in memory of a loved one
+- Three-time MCM finisher Laura Finney volunteers in memory of a loved one

-- Patrick is running the MCM Forward, which brings the "People's Marathon" to deployed runners around the world
+- Patrick ran the 2017 MCM Forward, which brings the "People's Marathon" to deployed runners around the world

-- Megan Martine scrapped her 10K plans and will instead parachute in to kick off the MCM
+- Megan Martine scrapped her 10K plans to parachute in and kick off the 2017 MCM